USEPA/sensortoolkit/README.md

 ambient, outdoor, fixed site, non-regulatory supplemental and informational monitoring applications.

 In February 2021, EPA released [two reports](https://www.epa.gov/air-sensor-toolbox/air-sensor-performance-targets-and-testing-protocols#reports) detailing recommended performance testing protocols, metrics, and target values for the evaluation of sensors measuring either fine particulate matter (PM<sub>2.5</sub>) or ozone (O<sub>3</sub>).
 This library provides modules for testing air sensors measuring PM<sub>2.5</sub> and O<sub>3</sub> against FRM/FEM reference measurements collected at an ambient air monitoring site.
-Included modules calculation of performance metrics and comparison against target ranges recommended by EPA.
+Included modules utilize the performance metrics and target ranges recommended by EPA.

 ##### Key features: <a name="key-features"></a>
 * Class-based approach for analyzing sensor data in a consistent, reproduceable manner.
 Evaluation of sensor performance for fine particulate matter and ozone against EPA's recommended performance metrics and target values.
 * Time averaging of timeseries data to 1-hour and 24-hour intervals with configurable data completeness threshold for computing averages (default 75%).
 * Reference data retrieval from AirNow and AQS APIs (user API accounts and keys must be specified).
 Ingestion of reference data into a consistent data formatting standard.
 Import and ingestion of reference data from AirNowTech including multiple parameters and pollutant types.
 Reference data are sorted by parameter type (particulate matter, gaseous pollutants, and meteorological parameters) and files are saved in monthly increments to .csv files.
-* Modules for visualizing sensor performance: timeseries plots, scatter plots for sensor vs. referencem ,
+* Modules for visualizing sensor performance at 1-hour and 24-hour intervals: timeseries plots for examining how sensor and reference measurements track with changes in ambient concentrations during the testing period, scatter plots for displaying the accuracy and bias between sensor and reference measurement pairs, etc.

 Users must provide an ingestion module for importing recorded sensor data into a data formatting standard developed for this project.